Appointments can be held by video call, by phone or in person at one of our local offices.

 At PSR solicitors, we have the skill and specialism necessary to negotiate with insurance companies, and are wholly aware of the tactics some of them employ to try and avoid paying out on a claim.
 We have the understanding and experience to know how to combat them decisively and effectively and frequently recover more personal injury claims than our rivals.

-At PSR Solicitors we understand your concerns, which is why we offer our nerve injury claims service on a no win no fee basis.
+At PSR Solicitors we understand your concerns, which is why our No Win No Fee Solicitors offer our nerve injury claims service on a No Win No Fee basis.
 This means that if your compensation claim is unsuccessful, you will not owe us a penny; and if your claim is successful, our fees will be deducted from your compensation once the case is concluded.

 If you are suffering from a nerve injury as the result of an accident that wasn't your fault within the past three years please don’t hesitate to contact us today for help pursuing your compensation claim.